Jestzer/Options.File.Checker/README.md

 - Make an options file creator/editor (now a separate project, see its GitHub page for more information.)

 ## Release Breakdown
 Keep in mind that the information below is just relevant to the Releases I've made.
+Platforms "tested on" work, unless it is in the incompatible section.
 Just because a certain setup wasn't tested, doesn't mean it won't work.
 | v0.2.3 Release Info | Desktop           | Non-GUI  | XP Edition   |
 |---------------------|-------------------|----------|--------------|
 | .NET version        | 7.0 & 8.0         | 8        | Framework 4.0|